Rancho del Oso Unit

 Launching from the tops of incoming waves the best windsurfers can complete full loops and continue on their way.
 With the strong winds and occasionally heavy surf, Waddell Beach is not recommended for novice wind surfers.
 Regular surfers and boogie boarders also find it an ideal spot to pursue their activities.Bird Watching and Wildlife Viewing

 The Nature and History Center features interactive exhibits sharing the wonders and diversity of the Waddell Valley.
 Turn right before the Waddell Beach parking lot, you’ll see a sign marked “Rancho del Oso Nature and History Center.”
-The Nature and History Center is open 12-4 p.m.
-Saturday and Sunday or by advance appointment for groups.
+The Center is open 12 p.m. to 4 p.m.
+Saturdays and Sundays.

 Fees and Passes

 - Picnic areas